BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 The mods can be made compatible, but it requires renaming and moving some files around.
 How to do that can be found in this section: [How to make other loose file mods compatible with Unique Tav](#how-to-make-other-loose-file-mods-compatible-with-unique-tav)

+> All of this is the same for [Kaz Virtual Tav - Custom Appearance System](https://www.nexusmods.com/baldursgate3/mods/8912)
+> Patches will work the same, and how to handle it will work the same.
+> For users, this will look like the same mod, however internally they handle things differently.
+(See mod description of Kaz Virtual Tav - Custom Appearance System)
+{.is-info}

 ## How to switch tattoo and makeup mods